Global Security Report - Midyear 2018

 Fortunately for many Office 365 users, the .SettingContent-ms extension is natively blocked by default for Outlook 2016 (and possibly other versions/clients) when directly attached, as seen below:

 This image shows this attachment decoded from its raw form to a readable format on the right.
-The
+The tag contains the malicious remote destination to pull down an executable file and subsequently run it on the machine.

 After this file was analyzed, it was determined that its function was to call back to an IP and ports associated with the Remcos remote access tool.
 This remote access tool may be used for legitimate purposes by some system administrators and costs between $68 to $457 USD for licenses from the creator’s site.
 This price depends on the license timeperiod and the number of users needed to remotely control.
 However, cracked versions are circulated on the internet and in hacking forums, and these cracked versions are commonly utilized by malicious actors.